 Richard is of Welsh and British Jamaican heritage, and like many mixed-race and black children he didn’t always see role models who reflected him.

 He talks with one of Wales’ most iconic mixed-race sporting heroes, Ryan Giggs.
-The Wales football team manager gives an insight into his childhood in Cardiff and the passion within the national football team to stand up to racism.
+The Wales football team manager gives an insight into his childhood in Cardiff and the passion within the national football team to stand up to the racism problem.

 “I’d define myself as mixed race – my mum’s white, my dad’s black; it’s as simple as that”, Ryan said.
 “I’ve never really shouted about either.
 It’s just who I am.